 System is defined as: ”A set of things working together as parts of a mechanism or an interconnecting network; a complex whole or ”A set of principles or procedures according to which something is done; an organized scheme or method.

 Universe is a system.
-Our bodies, habits and skills are systems.
-Most of the things we do are systems.
-Some systems are consisted on smaller subsystems like our bodies have skin, organs, etc. Latticework of mental models is an example of a thinking system.
+Your body, habits and skills are systems.
+Most things we do are systems.
+Some systems are consisted on smaller subsystems like your body has skin, organs, etc. Latticework of mental models is an example of a thinking system.

 Think about the room temperature when there is cold weather outside.
 The heating system creates inflows and the bad insulation creates outflows of the heat in the room.
 Change in the heating power changes the temperature inside as does the change in the temperature outside the room.
 When the inflow is equal to the outflow, the temperature stays the same.
 In other words, a temperature can be increased by decreasing its outflow rate as well as by increasing the inflow rate.
 These changes are mostly slow.